sbanik2/CEGANN/README.md

 - [pymatgen](pip install pymatgen==2021.2.16)
 - [pytorch-ignite](https://pytorch.org/ignite/index.html)

-*Note: this code is tested for PyTorch v1.0.0+ and is not compatible with versions below v0.4.0 due to some breaking changes.

 This creates a conda environment for running CGCNN.
 Before using CGCNN, activate the environment by: